nazimboudeffa/medusa-cookbook/preface.md

 # History and My Journey

+The project started x years ago

+The project has been founded with preround in 2021

+The project has been founded with a first round in 2022

+Some attemps to develop medusa vuestorefront

 I have joined the Medusa community in october 2022 just after the hacktober fest, didn't have time to join before

 It's been amazing to see a young startup beeing funded with 8M$ in a first round